-The ensemble Kalman filter (EnKF) and its versatile variants are renowned for their remarkable data assimilation capabilities in diverse domains such as atmospheric, oceanic, hydrologic, biomedical, biologic, and petroleum reservoir systems.
-By providing a platform for thought-provoking presentations and meaningful discussions, the EnKF workshop seeks to foster collaboration among technical experts, practitioners, researchers, and students.
-Together, we will showcase cutting-edge research findings, exchange practical insights, and collectively explore uncharted territories by identifying crucial challenges.
-Join us to deepen your knowledge, expand your network, and contribute to the advancement of data assimilation.
+Data assimilation, encompassing methods such as the ensemble Kalman filter (EnKF), variational approaches, and emerging techniques in machine learning and AI, is renowned for its remarkable capabilities in diverse domains such as atmospheric, oceanic, hydrologic, biomedical, biologic, and petroleum reservoir systems.
+By providing a platform for thought-provoking presentations and meaningful discussions, the workshop seeks to foster collaboration among technical experts, practitioners, researchers, and students.
+Together, we will showcase cutting-edge research findings, exchange practical insights, and collectively explore uncharted territories by identifying crucial challenges in data assimilation methods and applications.
+Join us to deepen your knowledge, expand your network, and contribute to the advancement of data assimilation science.

 Venue